 Welcome to the Department of Environmental Sciences and Engineering (ESE) at the Gillings School of Global Public Health.

-NEW!
-We now have a listserv for job postings: firstname.lastname@example.org.
-This listerv will be opt-in, only.
-The link to subscribe is here.
-You have to hit “show more” and scroll down until you find the list name.
+- We have an opt-in listserv for job postings: email@example.com.
+Link to subscribe.
+Once on the page, select “show more” and scroll down until you find the list name.

 Submitting Your Final Work

 All graduate programs offered by the Department of Environmental Sciences and Engineering require the completion of a project.
 Doctoral students write a dissertation, MS students a master’s thesis, and MSPH, MPH and MSEE students complete a technical report.
 Submission guidelines as follows.

 Please refer to the graduate school’s submission instructions.
 After the thesis or dissertation is revised to the faculty advisor’s satisfaction, the student will upload it to the ProQuest Theses and Dissertations database (note that there is a fee).
 The Graduate School will review it before it is published and may require some revisions (usually formatting) from the student.